What We Support

 State Supported Transit and Rail Infrastructure

-• Continuous allocations to the Transit and Intercity Rail Capital Program and Low Carbon Transit Operations Program to support the recovery, stabilization, and growth of transit and rail service statewide, including capital expansions, ZEV transition, and operations and maintenance
+• Continuous allocations to local and regional transit agencies to support the recovery, stabilization, and growth of transit and rail service statewide, including the Low Carbon Transit Operations Program (LCTOP).

 Wildfire Resilience Infrastructure

-State Wildfire Resilience Infrastructure
+State Wildfire Prevention and Resilience

 • Significant allocation to high wildfire risk counties to fund:

-• CAL FIRE Fuels Reduction, fire engine procurement and training for local fire agencies, and mobile equipment management
+• CAL FIRE Fuels Reduction, fire engine procurement and training for local fire agencies, and mobile equipment management.

-• Statewide wildfire fuel mitigation projects, including landscape-scale reforestation, fuels reduction, pest management, prescribed fire, and forest biomass utilization
+• Statewide wildfire fuel mitigation projects, including landscape-scale reforestation, fuels reduction, pest management, prescribed fire, and forest biomass utilization.

-• Public safety emergency water supply infrastructure
+• Public safety emergency water supply infrastructure.

-• Expansion of local fire evacuation routes including community fire planning and preparedness and wildfire response and readiness
+• Expansion of local fire evacuation routes including community fire planning and preparedness and wildfire response and readiness.

 Land Conservation Infrastructure